 Go was designed by Google to replace C++, as learning C++ is long and arduous.
 Instead, Go is used in graphics, machine learning, and mobile applications.

-The trend is that Go will replace things that are usually written in C++: from app development, mathematics, game development to data processing.
+The trend is that Go will replace things that are usually written in C++: from app development, mathematics, and game development to data processing.
 What was previously used to develop with C++, .Net, or Java will now be created with Golang.

 Go is an all-purpose modern language that stands out in the “distributed web” space that deserves its purpose in the top programming languages to learn for 2022.